 How to improve the wafer production process and ensure high-quality wafers

-To support you in producing the highest-quality wafers, Anton Paar provides wafer metrology tools for monitoring the quality of your thin films, evaluating the surface roughness during metallization, understanding the surface chemistry of outer layers, and characterizing wafer defects.
+To support you in producing the highest-quality wafers, Anton Paar provides wafer metrology tools for monitoring the quality of your thin films, understanding the surface chemistry of outer layers, and characterizing wafer defects.
 Our instruments will help you determine and adjust many different parameters throughout the wafer manufacturing process to create a better end product.

 From thin films to testing, assembly, and packaging, our measurement solutions support you at every manufacturing step.

 It is important to have full control over the parameters influencing the thin film deposition process and measuring instruments which monitor these parameters can support you here.
-As thin films usually have a thickness between a few nanometers and about 100 micrometers, and in some cases even a few atoms, this requires wafer metrology instruments which operate in the nano- and sub-nanometer range.
-The surface quality of such thin layers is best determined by investigating the roughness with an Atomic Force Microscope (AFM).
+As thin films usually have a thickness between a few nanometers and about 100 micrometers, and in some cases even a few atoms, this requires wafer metrology instruments that operate in the nano- and sub-nanometer range.
 To analyze the proper adhesion, scratch resistance, and hardness of the layers and therefore ensure the quality of the end product and further production steps, you need to apply scratch testing and instrumented indentation testing.
 These methods give insight into the mechanical properties of the deposited layers.

 Measuring the zeta potential of the outer layer with Anton Paar’s surface charge analyzer provides you with information on its surface chemistry and thus its composition.

 The structural features of thin films can also be investigated by GISAXS (grazing-incidence small-angle x-ray scattering) using the Anton Paar SAXSpoint 5.0 system.
 Due to the nature of X-rays, this method not only probes structures on the surface but also gives information on features “buried” below the surface.